vberruchon/docker-birthday-3/README.md

 - [Women Who Go] (http://www.womenwhogo.org/)
 - [Ruby Central] (http://rubycentral.org/)

-Without revealing too many details at this points, participants in the training will go through the steps involved in running and developing a simple voting app from a fresh computer using Docker Toolbox and Compose.
+Without revealing too many details at this point, participants in the training will go through the steps involved in running and developing a simple voting app from a fresh computer using Docker Toolbox and Compose.
 This simple app will include:

 - A Python webapp which lets you vote between several options
 - A Redis queue which collects new votes